ratanachh/npa/README.md

 A lightweight, high-performance Object-Relational Mapping library for .NET that provides Java Persistence API (JPA) inspired features while leveraging Dapper's excellent performance as the underlying data access technology.

-> **🚧 Development Status**: This project is **83% complete** (29/35 tasks). **Phase 1-2 are 100% complete**, Phase 3 is 80% complete, Phase 4 is 86% complete, and **Phase 5 is 100% complete**.
-Core features including entity mapping, CRUD operations, CPQL queries, relationships, transactions, bulk operations, lazy loading, caching, migrations, monitoring, audit logging, and multi-tenancy are **production-ready** .
+> **🚧 Development Status**: This project is **86% complete** (30/35 tasks). **Phase 1-3 are 100% complete**, Phase 4 is 86% complete, and **Phase 5 is 100% complete**.
+Core features including entity mapping, CRUD operations, CPQL queries, relationships, transactions, bulk operations, lazy loading, connection pooling, caching, migrations, monitoring, audit logging, and multi-tenancy are **production-ready**.
 See the [Development Roadmap](#-development-roadmap) for detailed progress.

 ## 🎯 Project Goals